 In California, cases, where employer fraudulent misrepresentation convinced the employee to relocate are the strongest claims for fraudulent inducement of employment.
 California Labor Code § 970 expressly prohibits employers from persuading someone to relocate for work by knowingly making false representations about the work the employee will perform, how long the work will last, compensation, the sanitary or housing conditions relating to or surrounding the work, or certain prior labor disputes.

-The above are just common examples; they are not a limitation on how a fraudulent inducement claim might arise.
+The above are common examples but there is not a limitation on how a fraudulent inducement claim might arise.
 Every case is unique, and it is best to consult with an experienced employment law attorney to determine whether you can take legal action against your employer.

 No, you do not need an employment contract to sue your employer for fraudulent inducement of employment.
-If your employer memorialized their false statements in a letter or employment contract, that would help you prove your case, but these express statements are not common.
+Express statements in a letter or employee contract could help prove your case.
+However, express statements are not common.
 Statements of false inducement are usually verbal.

-Yes, you can sue for fraudulent inducement if you are an at-will employee.
-The at-will status allows your employer to let you go at any time without notice (and allows you to leave at any time without notice), but it does not give them carte blanche to make false statements to you that you rely on to your detriment.
+Yes, you may be able to sue for fraudulent inducement if you are an at-will employee.
+The at-will status allows your employer to let you go at any time without notice (and allows you to leave at any time without notice), but it does not give them free rein to make false statements to you that you rely on to your disadvantage.

 In the case White v.
 Smule, Inc., 2022 WL 503811 (Cal.
 Ct.
 App.
 1st Dist.
 2022), one of California’s appellate courts explicitly held that the employer could not avoid liability for fraudulently inducing an employee with statements about its planned expansion and need for an experienced project manager merely because the employment relationship was at will.